collapsed-stacks/startups/questions/9489/typical-equity-for-someone-who-has-an-idea-for-a-company-and-doesnt-know-how-to.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2016-06-17
 - score: 3

-<p>It depends on the context.
+It depends on the context.
 It could be anywhere between zero ("Cool idea.
-But what do YOU bring to the table?") and half (if they tackle everything non-technical), or even more (if they hire gullible youngsters who have no idea of what they're worth).</p>
+But what do YOU bring to the table?") and half (if they tackle everything non-technical), or even more (if they hire gullible youngsters who have no idea of what they're worth).